 Ivan Kupala, Russia

 Slavic countries like Russia and Ukraine also have ample reason to celebrate the end of a long, harsh winter.
 An event called Ivan Kupala takes place shortly after the longest day of the year, traditionally in early July.
 An effigy is erected out of plants and grasses and later burned to ensure that summer will have a bountiful harvest.
 Today, children still have water fights and throw water at passersby on the solstice.
-If you prefer astrology over astronomy, learn what the summer solstice means for your zodiac sign.

 Simmer Dim, Scotland

-Although they may not draw the crowds that Stonehenge commands, the United Kingdom’s Shetland Islands are another fascinating place to observe the event.
+Although they may not draw the crowds that Stonehenge commands, the United Kingdom’s Shetland Islands are another fascinating place to observe the big event.
 This northernmost area of Scotland boasts almost 19 hours of daylight on the solstice, and the holiday is known as Simmer Dim, the Shetland term for summer twilight.
-For over 35 years, hundreds of motorcyclists gather for a rally (held in Ollaberry the last few years) that includes music, games, and plenty of food and local spirits.
+For more than 35 years, hundreds of motorcyclists gather for a rally (held in Ollaberry the last few years) that includes music, games, and plenty of food and local spirits.
 Sunrise and sunset are said to be particularly scenic on Unst, Scotland’s northernmost isle.

 Celebrating Yin Forces, China